Speedway World Championship: Unofficial World Championships

-The Star Riders' Championship (1929–1935) was considered an unofficial World Championships, featuring riders from Great Britain, Australia and the United States, the event was arguably the closest format to the first World Championship in 1936 because it was at the same venue (Wembley) and contained nearly all of the same riders, including two of the first three official world champions.
+From 1929 until 1935 the Star Riders' Championship was considered the unofficial World Championships, featuring riders from Great Britain, Australia and the United States.
+The event was arguably the closest format to the first World Championship in 1936 because it was at the same venue (Wembley) and contained the majority of the world's leading riders, including two of the first three official world champions.

-Additionally in 1931 the Promoters Association initiated a match race competition for the ‘Individual World Championship’ matching first the top Australian rider against the best Englishman over a 'best of three' series.
+Additionally in 1931, the Promoters Association initiated a match race competition for the ‘Individual World Championship’ matching first the top Australian rider against the best Englishman over a 'best of three' series.
 A month later that winner next met another challenger for his world title.
-After the event was raced however, the SCB refused to recognise the title, and it subsequently became the 'British Individual Championship', - but the season's winner held still the trophy inscribed "World Champion" !
+After the event was raced however, the SCB refused to recognise the title, and it subsequently became the 'British Individual Championship', but the season's winner held still the trophy inscribed "World Champion".